Lipid metabolism

 Lipid metabolism is the synthesis and degradation of lipids in cells, involving the breakdown and storage of fats for energy and the synthesis of structural and functional lipids, such as those involved in the construction of cell membranes.
 In animals, these fats are obtained from food and are synthesized by the liver.
 Lipogenesis is the process of synthesizing these fats.
 The majority of lipids found in the human body from ingesting food are triglycerides and cholesterol.
 Other types of lipids found in the body are fatty acids and membrane lipids.
-Lipid metabolism is often considered as the digestion and absorption process of dietary fat; however, there are two sources of fats that organisms can use to obtain energy: from consumed dietary fats and from stored fat.
+Lipid metabolism is often considered the digestion and absorption process of dietary fat; however, there are two sources of fats that organisms can use to obtain energy: from consumed dietary fats and from stored fat.
 Vertebrates (including humans) use both sources of fat to produce energy for organs such as the heart to function.
 Since lipids are hydrophobic molecules, they need to be solubilized before their metabolism can begin.
 Lipid metabolism often begins with hydrolysis, which occurs with the help of various enzymes in the digestive system.
 Lipid metabolism also occurs in plants, though the processes differ in some ways when compared to animals.
 The second step after the hydrolysis is the absorption of the fatty acids into the epithelial cells of the intestinal wall.
 In the epithelial cells, fatty acids are packaged and transported to the rest of the body.

 Metabolic processes include lipid digestion, lipid absorption, lipid transportation, lipid storage, lipid catabolism, and lipid biosynthesis.

 Lipid catabolism is accomplished by a process known as beta oxidation which takes place in the mitochondria and peroxisome cell organelles.

 Lipid digestion

 Digestion is the first step to lipid metabolism, and it is the process of breaking the triglycerides down into smaller monoglyceride units with the help of lipase enzymes.
 Digestion of fats begin in the mouth through chemical digestion by lingual lipase.
 Ingested cholesterol is not broken down by the lipases and stays intact until it enters the epithelium cells of the small intestine.
 Lipids then continue to the stomach where chemical digestion continues by gastric lipase and mechanical digestion begins (peristalsis).
 The majority of lipid digestion and absorption, however, occurs once the fats reach the small intestines.
-Chemicals from the pancreas (pancreatic lipase family and bile salt-dependent lipase) are secreted into the small intestines to help breakdown the triglycerides, along with further mechanical digestion, until they are individual fatty acid units able to be absorbed into the small intestine's epithelial cells.
-It is the pancreatic lipase that is responsible for signalling for the hydrolysis of the triglycerides into separate free fatty acids and glycerol units.
+Chemicals from the pancreas (pancreatic lipases and bile salt-dependent lipase) are secreted into the small intestines to help break down the triglycerides, along with further mechanical digestion, until the individual fatty acid units are able to be absorbed into the small intestine's epithelial cells.